phuchoang2603/sis-arxiv-vad-papers/content/papers/Holmes-VAD Towards Unbiased and Explainable Video Anomaly Detection via Multi-modal LLM/index.md

 type: method
 categories:
 - Hybrid
-description: A novel framework leveraging multimodal instructions and large-scale datasets to enable unbiased, interpretable, and accurate video anomaly detection with large language models, including a new dataset VAD-Instruct50k with single-frame annotations and explanatory instruction
+summary: A novel framework leveraging multimodal instructions and large-scale datasets to enable unbiased, interpretable, and accurate video anomaly detection with large language models, including a new dataset VAD-Instruct50k with single-frame annotations and explanatory instruction